 Yes.
 If you are a current UA student and you have at least three semesters remaining until graduation, a cumulative UA GPA of 3.5 or better, and have completed at least 12 credits at Arizona, you may nominate yourself for admission into the Honors College through the self-nomination process.
 To learn more, visit the Application Process page under the Admissions tab of our website.

-For students applying for Fall 2021 admission, the Honors College will be test-blind.
+For students applying for Fall 2021 or Fall 2022 admission, the Honors College will be test-blind.
 We will not require test scores or even see scores that you have sent to the University of Arizona.

 Not necessarily.
 Students who receive these awards might not qualify for Honors admission, which is a separate evaluation process.